Leeds Bradford Airport: RAF Yeadon

 609 (West Riding) Squadron AAF was based at Yeadon from its formation on 10 February 1936, until 27 August 1939 when it was relocated to Catterick.
 In 1946, 609 Squadron was reformed and returned to Yeadon the following year.
 The squadron was equipped with de Havilland Mosquito MK.XXX aircraft which were difficult to operate because the runways were too short.
 Safety speed (at which the aircraft needs to be flown and controlled on a single engine) was not reached until over flying central Leeds when taking off in that direction—with drastic results should things go wrong.
 The airfield sloped downhill and it was necessary to land at RAF Linton-on-Ouse, 20 mi away, if the wind was coming from the wrong direction.
 Eventually, the Air Ministry re-equipped 609 with Spitfire LFXVIs.
 This was sufficient as a short-term measure, but the grass airstrip was not ideally suited to Spitfire operations, and it was decided that 609 Squadron should move to the hard runways of RAF Church Fenton in October 1950.

 Yeadon was requisitioned by the Royal Air Force and became part of 13 Group and subsequently 12 Group.
 Once 609 (West Riding) Squadron left for Catterick, Yeadon served as a Flying Training School, bomber maintenance unit, and a scatter airfield.
 In January 1942, it was transferred to the Ministry of Aircraft Production and Avro built a shadow factory for the production of Albermarle, Anson, Lancaster, York, and Lincoln aircraft.
 It was also used by Hawker Aircraft for development work on its Tornado design.
-The Royal Air Force remained a part of Yeadons life until 1957, operating Austers, Supermarine Spitfires, de Havilland Mosquitoes out of here.
+The Royal Air Force remained a part of Yeadon's life until 1957, operating Austers, Supermarine Spitfires, de Havilland Mosquitoes out of here.
 RAF Yeadon finally closed in 1959.